dami1025/CS361/README.md

 ## Communication Contract

-1. Main communication is though discord, though phone numbers are also exchanged in case we can’t reach one another online.
+1. Main communication is through discord, though phone numbers are also exchanged in case we can’t reach one another online.
 2. After the first messages, we must reply within 8 hours.
 If no reply is made the person sending the message will reach out by phone.